nus-tic4002-AY2122S2/tp2/docs/UserGuide.md

 title: User Guide
 ---

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+**MyContentPlanner** is a desktop app for social media managers to manage the posts and clients, optimized for use via a **Command Line Interface (CLI)** while still having the benefits of a **Graphical User Interface (GUI)**.
+If you can type fast, MyContentPlanner can get your social media management tasks done faster than traditional GUI apps.

 * Table of Contents
 {:toc}